brunsiii/Geohazard-Weather-Station_GPGN590/BaseStationREADME.md

 ## Communicating with Rover and Saving Data
 1. Once the Rover has been properly initialized, flip PC to MCU on XBee Shield.
 See RoverStationREADME.md for instructions on how to construct and intialize the Rover Station.
 2. To run independently, unplug Arduinos from laptop and power with 9V batteries.
-3. Data should flow and be saved to the SD card.
+3. Data should flow to Receiving Arduino and be saved to the SD card on the Saving Arduino.
+4. Always power down arduinos before inserting or removing the SD card.